C5Hackr/c_syscalls/README.md

 ---

 ## Notes:
-* Reimplementation of the ssn fetching method used here is recommended, the one showed in this repo is really simple and can present problems with certains AV/EDRs, more complex methods has been showed before, and implementing them is out of the scope of this project.
+* Reimplementation of the ssn fetching method used here is recommended, the one showed in this repo is really simple and can present problems with certains AV/EDRs, more complex methods has been showed before, and implementing them is out of scope in this project.
 * For doing this, modifications to the GetSsn() function is needed, maintining its definition.

 ---